How to start intermittent fasting — the basics and tips

 The way you live your life will have a domino effect on what you eat and vice versa.
 For instance:

-• managing stress
+- how you’re managing stress

-• how supportive (or not) your social relationships are
+- how supportive (or not) your social relationships are

-• how your environment is designed (or not) to support healthy choices
+- how your environment is designed (or not) to support healthy choices

-• how you talk to and about yourself
+- how you talk to and about yourself

-can all influence what you eat, how you eat, your ability to manage your hunger and cravings, and how easy (or not) it is to change your behaviors.
+All can influence what you eat, how you eat, your ability to manage your hunger and cravings, and how easy (or not) it is to change your behaviors.

 No need to tackle everything all at once, but when you’re feeling in the swing of intermittent fasting, see if you can make some improvements in other areas, too.